backupbrew/switchbrew/Display services.md

     is used and the output from that is used for LayerId with the OpenLayer cmd.

+This OpenLayer command returns error 0x272 when the AppletResourceUserId is invalid.

 ## CloseLayer

 Takes an input u64: LayerId which was used with